adrianraszka/test-automation/README.md

 #test_automation

-Automated login, that requires inputing specific character from password and pin, ie.:
+Automated login, that requires inputing specific character from password and pin, ie.: <br>

-Enter character 4 from your Password:
+Enter character 4 from your Password: <br>
-Enter character 6 from your Password:
+Enter character 6 from your Password: <br>
-Enter character 10 from your Password:
+Enter character 10 from your Password: <br>

-Enter character 1 from your PIN:
+Enter character 1 from your PIN: <br>
-Enter character 5 from your PIN:
+Enter character 5 from your PIN: <br>
-Enter character 6 from your PIN:
+Enter character 6 from your PIN: <br>